-It's worth checking to make sure your attendee is using the email address registered within HeySummit - they may have a typographical error in the email they signed up with, or be using a different email address entirely.
-If you need to quickly amend someone's details on the system, you can use this handy article to find out how.
+It is worth checking to make sure your attendee is using the email address registered within HeySummit - they may have a typographical error in the email they signed up with, or be using a different email address entirely.

 My attendee is logged in but they cannot access the content

-The most important thing is to remember is that mistakes sometimes happen and attendees might not realize that they have not fully registered for the event.
+The most important thing is to remember is that mistakes sometimes happen and attendees might not realise that they have not fully registered for the event.
 Let’s talk about the two scenarios that might have happened:

-Your attendee hasn’t got a ticket for the event (aka they don’t have an Order Status of 'Completed Order')
+Your attendee hasn’t got a ticket for the event (they don’t have an Order Status of 'Completed Order')

 Sometimes attendees drop off during the check-out process which means that they don’t have tickets, but they might still receive emails reminding them of the event (since they have opted in by entering their email address and Registering).

-You can check out all your Attendees’ statuses by clicking on Activity & Reporting > Attendees.
+You can check out all your Attendees’ statuses by clicking on Reporting > Attendees.
 You can always export the CSV file and search the resulting document for any attendee’s email address.
 You can also use the search box that you can find on the HeySummit page.

 You should always check and make sure that the attendee status associated with your attendee’s email is Completed order.
 People that have Registered, Check-out: Selected Ticket or Check-out: Selected Content as their status wouldn’t be able to access your content.
 For more information about the different attendee statuses, you can check out this helpful article here.